Herbal Magic: History

 Herbal Magic was founded in 1995 by Dieter Decker, who opened his first weight loss and nutrition center in London, Ontario.
 After growing the business to 228 centers nationwide (220 in Canada, and 8 under the name Nutri Magic in Michigan), Decker sold the company in December 2003 to Trivest, a Miami, Florida-based private investment firm.
 Trivest appointed Tom McNeely of Tim Hortons as CEO, and the number of units grew by nearly 45%, to 300 stores.
 In the summer of 2006, Trivest hired CIBC World Markets to launch an auction of Herbal Magic.
 In October 2006, Herbal Magic was sold to TorQuest Partners.

 During 2009, Cameron Capital, a Toronto-based firm whose investments include Hair Club for Men and Beauty First, invested in the business.
 On February 18, 2009, the company announced a change in ownership making new investments in Herbal Magic Inc., including a personal investment from incoming Chairman Steve Hudson.
 The principles of Cameron Capital became managing partners of Herbal Magic, overseeing both strategic and daily operations.
 On August 7, 2015, the company restructured and closed all of its central and eastern Canada stores.
 Its 41 western Canada stores were taken over by a secured lender and closed in 2016.

 Since 2016, Herbal Magic weight loss plans and supplements have remained available to Canadians coast to coast through various distributors, as well as their national coaching center in Mississauga, Ontario run by President Troy Nahmiache.
 All Herbal Magic weight loss programs are now provided virtually through video calls, telephone, and email by certified Personal Health Coaches.

-Program

-The Herbal Magic program offers a combination of private one-on-one personal coaching, real food bought at your grocery store, and natural health products.
-It has weight loss programs designed for women, men, people with diabetes (type I and II), women who are planning to conceive, women postpartum (whether they are breastfeeding or not), and those with diagnosed heart conditions.
-The programs are designed to help clients lose weight at an average rate of two pounds per week.
-Prior to entering Phase 1, a personal health coach reviews the client's medical history to map out the client’s weight loss journey and customizable meal plan with natural health products to optimize healthy weight loss.
-Once the coach and client align on the goal and journey, they enter the program: